GhostPack/SharpDPAPI/README.md

             /pvk:key.pvk            -   use a DPAPI domain private key file to first decrypt reachable user masterkeys /password:X             -   first decrypt the current user's masterkeys using a plaintext password or NTLM hash (works remotely)
-            /server:SERVER          -   triage a remote server, assuming admin access
+            /server:SERVER          -   triage a remote server, assuming admin access /local                  -   machine is non domain-joined.
+Keys use SHA1 instead of NTLM.
+Password may be supplied in plaintext or as a SHA1 hash

         Arguments for the credentials|vaults|rdg|keepass|triage|blob|ps commands: